saint11/DeadWeight/source/index.md

 Attributes can't hold more wounds than their **score**.

 Sometimes a rule will force the player to place the wounds in a specific attribute.
-If the specified attribute can't hold that many wounds, ignore the excess and the character will immediately collapse and faint.
+If the specified attribute can't hold that many wounds, ignore the excess and the character will immediately collapse and [faint](#fainting).
 A common example for this is when receiving fatigue on an attribute that's already filled with wounds, this would make the character break down from exhaustion.

 If no attribute that can hold any more **wounds**, meaning that all available dice have been reduced to zero, and another wound must be placed, that **character** gets **mortally wounded**.
 Most wounds are considered **lethal**, but sometimes a character will receive a **non-lethal wound**.
-When that happens a character will not be mortally wounded when receiving that damage, all excess points will just be discarded.
+When that happens a character will not be mortally wounded when receiving that damage, all excess points will just be discarded and the character just [faints](#fainting).

 **Mortally wounded characters** don’t die immediately, they cannot take any actions and must be **stabilized** by someone after the combat.
 If a mortally wounded character receives any more damage that character will die.